apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

    [Playground deployment README](https://github.com/apache/beam/tree/master/playground/terraform#deploy-playground-infrastructure) and execute step #2:
    `Add following DNS A records for the discovered static IP address` expanding use of variable `DNS_NAME`.

-## 5. Run Cloud Build `Playground-to-gke-trigger` to deploy Playground to GKE
+## 5. Run Cloud Build trigger `Playground-to-gke-trigger` to deploy Playground to GKE

 1. Navigate to [GCP Console Cloud Build Triggers](https://console.cloud.google.com/cloud-build/triggers) page.
-Choose the region (In our example: us-central1).
+Choose the region (In our example: `global`).
 2. Open Trigger: `Playground-to-gke-trigger`.
 3. Scroll down to `Source` - `Repository` to ensure that Apache Beam GitHub repository is connected.
     - Click on drop-down menu and press `CONNECT NEW REPOSITORY` in case it was not automatically connected.
 4. Click `Save` and Run the trigger `Playground-to-gke-trigger`.

+## 6. Run Cloud Build trigger `Playground-examples-cd-trigger` to deploy examples to Playground

+1. Navigate to [GCP Console Cloud Build Triggers](https://console.cloud.google.com/cloud-build/triggers) page.
+Choose the region (In our example: `global`).
+2. Open Trigger: `Playground-examples-cd-trigger`.
+3. Scroll down to `Source` - `Repository` to ensure that Apache Beam GitHub repository is connected.
+    - Click on drop-down menu and press `CONNECT NEW REPOSITORY` in case it was not automatically connected.
+4. Click `Save` and Run the trigger `Playground-examples-cd-trigger`.

-## 6. Validate Playground deployment
+## 7. Validate Playground deployment

 Once Playground has been deployed to GKE, please navigate to [Validation](https://github.com/apache/beam/tree/master/playground/terraform#validate-deployed-playground) to perform Playground deployment steps.